 - A student receiving more than one D or F in a course or courses with a nursing prefix will not be eligible for admission into the program.
 If the course was taken at UCM, it must be repeated at UCM.

 - Students will not be permitted to withdraw more than one time from a nursing prerequisite course or a nursing course without permission of the Department of Nursing.

 - Science prerequisites, as identified in NURSING Functional Major, B.S.
 Degree, must be evaluated if taken over 10 years prior to requested admission.

-- Completion of the GEA (General Education Assessment) exam with a minimum total score of 425 and the Compass (minimum score 81) to be considered for admission to the nursing program.
-Information about the GEA and the Compass may be obtained from the Office of Assessment and Testing (Humphreys 216).
+- Completion of the GEA (General Education Assessment) exam with a minimum total score of 425 and the designated nursing admission examination to be considered for admission to the nursing program.
+Information about the GEA and the designated nursing admission examination may be obtained from the Office of Assessment and Testing (Humphreys 216).
 It is the student’s responsibility to make sure their test results are on file in the Department of Nursing.

 - The nursing application and instructions are online at www.ucmo.edu/nursing/rnbn/nursingcas.cfm and a $45 application fee applies.
 January 1 is the deadline for fall admission to the nursing program and July 1 is the deadline for spring admission to the nursing program.
 Your application must be complete and verified through NursingCAS.

 - Academic history with patterns and trends indicating potential for academic success (e.g., successful completion of a full-time semester).

 - Official Transcripts—it is the student’s responsibility to request ALL official transcripts from other universities and colleges be submitted to the Admissions Department of the University to be posted as part of the student's official transcript by 5 p.m., December 31 for Fall admission and June 30 for Spring admission.